 Benchmark 7 is not applicable to the Fund and is therefore not met.
-The Fund has not developed any (greenfield) operating asset and will not do so.
-Nor has the Fund invested directly in any asset completed immediately before the Fund's ownership, as it invests only in established (or brownfield) assets.
+The Fund has not developed any (greenfield) operating asset and does not intend to do so.
+Nor has the Fund invested directly in any asset completed immediately before the Fund's ownership, as its direct unlisted investments are limited to established (or brownfield) assets.